-- 77. Once it has been possible for the STRP to prepare the technical reviews referred to in section 1 of these guidelines, the Panel intends to revise and update these guidelines in order to provide more detailed technical guidance on developing groundwater management strategies that are aimed at maintaining wetland ecosystems, and also at minimising or mitigating the impacts of groundwater abstraction for commercial, domestic, or agricultural use. - 78.
+- 77. Once it has been possible for the STRP to prepare the technical reviews referred to in section 1 of these guidelines, the Panel intends to revise and update these guidelines in order to provide more detailed technical guidance on developing groundwater management strategies that are aimed at maintaining wetland ecosystems, and also endeavouring to minimise or mitigate the impacts of groundwater abstraction for commercial, domestic, or agricultural use. - 78.
 For the present, the preliminary seven-step framework has been developed (Table 1).
 This contains key issues or areas of concern where wetland managers should communicate and collaborate with water resources managers in order to ensure that the protection and maintenance of wetland ecosystems is taken into account in groundwater and surface water management planning. - 79.
-The seven-step framework for groundwater is essentially a series of technical activities, nested within the larger Critical Path for river basin management [see COP9 DR1 Annex C i.], and intended to provide the relevant groundwater-related information and knowledge to support integration of groundwater into wetland management at river basin level.
+The seven-step framework for groundwater is essentially a series of technical activities, nested within the larger Critical Path for river basin management (see Resolution IX.1 Annex C i.), and intended to provide the relevant groundwater-related information and knowledge to support integration of groundwater into wetland management at river basin level.